not-thien/myappSample/README.md

-# Be sure this is what you want
+# Git Kraken is forever
 After all, it's in markdown :)

 ## when you first get into the zone, ur like sheesh!